Skip to content

 Basic Object Oriented Programming#

 Jac is primarily an Object Spatial Language, but it also supports Object Oriented Programming (OOP) concepts.
 An object is a self-contained unit that combines data and behavior.
-In Jac, we can define objects using the obj keyword.
-Objects can also have methods which are defined using the def keyword and these represent the behavior of the object.
-Objects can also have attributes, which are defined using the has keyword.
-These attributes represent the data associated with the object.
+In Jac, you can define a blueprint for an object using the obj keyword.
+Inside this blueprint, you define the object's data (called attributes) using the has keyword, and its behavior (called methods) using the def keyword.

 Defining an Object#